indiesoftby/defold-splitmix64/README.md

 # SplitMix64 RNG for Defold

 This extension wraps SplitMix64 in a simple Lua API for the [Defold](https://defold.com/) game engine.
-The SplitMix64 algo is from [http://prng.di.unimi.it/splitmix64.c](http://prng.di.unimi.it/splitmix64.c).
+The SplitMix64 algo is from [http://prng.di.unimi.it/splitmix64.c](http://prng.di.unimi.it/splitmix64.c), and it's a very fast generator passing BigCrush.

 ## Installation